 To make the model expressions applicable to a sizeable number of particles it is necessary to eliminate the effects on the rest energies, of kinetic energy contributions specifically attributable to the "excess" spin angular momenta of decuplet particles(spin-3/2 particles) as compared to the spin-1/2 octet particles, which were evident in our previous paper[1].
-In fact, the finding that the double-logarithmic plots for different values of spin in Figure 1 of [1] are parallel to each other indicates that the difference in mass has no magnetic origin(just notice that the 1/n term in the vertical scale of that Figure essentially balances the $1/\mu$ in the horizontal scale for all points; since these are the terms responsible for magnetic effects, the shift between the parallel lines of data is not therefore attributable to unbalanced magnetic energy differences between octet and decuplet).
-Following London's calculation that for perfect shielding of a (flux containing) hole in a superconductor by circulating currents on the hole rim, the kinetic and magnetic parts of the energy should be equal to each other, the excess kinetic energy due to the greater spin 3/2 should be about $(\sqrt{3}-1)/2$ times the smallest spin-1/2 baryon mass, i.e., 340 MeV/c2.
-Therefore, for the range of mass values covered by the decuplet particles the elimination of such excess kinetic energy can be made by subtracting from the masses of the decuplet particles the average difference between the actual masses of decuplet and octet particles (244 Mev/c2, which is smaller than the idealized estimate presented above).
-The resulting "transformed masses" $m{\rm t}$ of the decuplet thus have the same average as the masses of the octet particles.
-This should eventually make all baryons fit the mass-energy expression derived for spin-1/2 in [1].
-These particles are considered as comparable for the purposes of this theoretical analysis.
+In fact, the finding that the double-logarithmic plots for different values of spin in Figure 1 of [1] are parallel to each other indicates that the difference in mass has no magnetic origin (just notice that the 1/n term in the vertical scale of that Figure essentially balances the $1/\mu$ in the horizontal scale for all points; since these are the terms responsible for magnetic effects, the shift between the parallel lines of data is not therefore attributable to unbalanced magnetic energy differences between octet and decuplet).
+London has demonstrated that for perfect shielding of a (flux containing) hole in a superconductor by circulating currents on the hole rim, the kinetic and magnetic parts of the energy should be equal to each other.
+However, spin 1⁄2 cuts to one half the classical electromagnetic London calculation for the kinetic energy term, which is associated with the "rotating" motion and thus to angular momentum.
+Therefore, from the analysis in [1], it is expected that the magnetic energy is unaffected by spin and becomes twice as great as the kinetic energy for spin 1⁄2, which would then contribute only 1/3 of the total energy.
+Therefore, the excess kinetic energy due to the greater spin 3/2 should be about

+$(\sqrt{3}-1)/3$ times the smallest spin-1/2 baryon mass 938 MeV, i.e., 229 Mev/c^2 .
+For the range of mass values covered by the decuplet particles the elimination of such excess kinetic energy might thus be made by subtracting from the masses of the decuplet particles the average difference between the actual masses of decuplet and octet particles, which is 244 Mev/c2 (which almost exactly matches the estimated 229 Mev/c2 presented above).
+The resulting "transformed masses" m_t of the decuplet thus have the same average as the masses of the octet particles.
+This should eventually make all baryons fit the mass-energy expression derived for spin-1/2 in [1] since the excess kinetic contribution is eliminated.
+These particles are thus considered as comparable for the purposes of this theoretical analysis.
 As expected, the new values of n are not substantially different from the ones adopted previously (see [1] for details in the Tables there).
 In this way, the margin of arbitrariness in the choice of n inherent to the previous criterion is eliminated and the determination of this parameter for each baryon becomes an objective for the model.
 From the new analysis it should therefore be possible to better evaluate the internal consistency of the model itself, including the evaluation on whether the proposed interpretation of n as a true number (integer or not) of magnetic flux quanta is physically meaningful, as well as analysing how appropriate is the utilization of closed currents as a means of representing complex particles.